ruyrybeyro/QtSpecem/README.md

 New Qt5 ZX Spectrum emulator

-Z80 C emulation from my old emulators WSpecem/emz80, corrected, fixed and improved to support the documented and undocumented funcionalities of a Z80 from Zilog except for a partial implementation of WZ/MEMPTR.
-(Thus failing compatibility tests of BIT n,(HL) )
+Z80 C emulation from my old emulators WSpecem/emz80, corrected, fixed and improved to support the documented and undocumented funcionalities of a Z80 from Zilog (including WZ/MEMPTR).

 Real time emulator, no sound support.
 Still (very) rudimentary user interface.